renebarto/baremetal/doc/02-setting-up-a-project.md

 ```

 Explanation:
-- line 66: Converts the list to a string with spaces are delimiter using the custom functions `list_to_string`.
+- Line 66: Converts the list to a string with spaces are delimiter using the custom functions `list_to_string`.
 We will define this custom function later on
-- line 67: prints the string
+- Line 67: prints the string
-- line 68-70: sets the linker flags, only if the string is not empty
+- Line 68-70: sets the linker flags, only if the string is not empty

 Lastly, we set the executable file name, and the location of executable files and libraries: